KidPiano/LeetCode/Problems/0210_Course-Schedule-II/Explanation.md

 ## Approach 1: Modify DFS to Find a Reverse Topological Sort ⭐⭐
 Our algorithm consists of two parts:
-1. Store the graph as an [adjacency list]() (each prerequisite pair is a directed edge).
+1. Store the graph as an [adjacency list](){:target="_blank"} (each prerequisite pair is a directed edge).
 This will improve runtime.
-2. Use a modified version of [DFS]() to find a reverse [topological sort]() of the graph if it is acyclic.
+2. Use a modified version of [DFS](){:target="_blank"} to find a reverse [topological sort](){:target="_blank"} of the graph if it is acyclic.

-In [Approach 1 for Course Schedule](../0207_Course-Schedule/Explanation.md), we saw how to modify DFS to determine if a graph is acyclic.
+In [Approach 1 for Course Schedule](../0207_Course-Schedule/Explanation.md){:target="_blank"}, we saw how to modify DFS to determine if a graph is acyclic.
 Using this as a starting point, we only need to make a minor change to our code to store the reverse topological sort in our answer array: simply append vertices to the  answer array as they finish during DFS.
 I have highlighted these changes below:

 <div style="display:inline-block">
 <h4 style="margin-top:0">Modified DFS (determines if a graph is acyclic)</h4>